 What is a carers assessment?

-A carers assessment looks at your physical and emotional needs as an unpaid carer who provides natural support to a cared for person and is an opportunity to find out about what support or services you may need to support you.
+A carers assessment looks at your physical and emotional needs as an unpaid carer.
+It is an opportunity to find out about what support or services you may need to support you.

 It’s not a test and you will not be penalised for the care you provide.
-Carers assessments are free of charge and designed to support you and the cared for.
+Carers assessments are free of charge and designed to support you and the person/people you care for.

 Who can have a carers assessment?